Bye-election: Tension in Ondo over alleged sharing of money by Deputy governor at voting centres

 Ayedatiwa was not accompanied to the voting centres visited by his usual security personnel.

-He was welcome at the St Paul’s Primary voting Primary School by a former Works commissioner, Saka Ogunleye who is a leader in Akure North.
+He was welcomed at the St Paul’s Primary voting Primary School by a former Works commissioner, Saka Ogunleye who is a leader in Akure North.

-However, One of the voters , a female who was obviously furious at the development, said they would not allowed any body snatch any ballot box .
+However, one of the voters, a female who was obviously furious at the development, said they would not be allowed anybody to snatch any ballot box.

 - lt’s a lie, they should bring evidence – Deputy governor